timewave-computer/covenants/contracts/osmo-liquid-pooler/README.md

 Because of the async nature of IBC, we need to keep things relevant for providing liquidity up to date.
 One of such things are balances of our proxy account.
-Upon contract instantiation, we do not store any balances, because we do not even have a proxy.
+Upon contract instantiation, we do not store balances of the proxy account, because we do not even have a proxy.

 After proxy is created, the first attempt to deliver funds will find that proxy balances are unknown.
 This triggers a proxy denom query.
 Via polytone, we submit